barsnadcat/hslab/README.md

 Trying seeding again but with a curve values more fitting random generated values.
 I suspect low walues of previously seeded curves prevents mutation from working.
 It could be solved by gray encoding and bit level mutations.

-Better seeding and longer run (200 generations) resulted in new curve 23776410
+Better seeding and longer run (200 generations) resulted in new curve 23776410.
+After checking this curve agains previous one, it is obvious that soulution is drifting, and will unlikly find optimum.